Gimi818/InsuranceCompany/README.md

  <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://javadoc.io/static/org.mockito/mockito-core/1.9.5/org/mockito/logo.jpg" alt="java" width="90" height="50"/></a> </p>

  ## To run the application, follow these steps:
-- Install Intellij IDEA and MySql on your computer.
+- Install Intellij IDEA and Docker Desktop on your computer.
-- Create date base in MySql and enter yours date base name and password in application.propertis
+- Run Docker Desktop
 - Clone the repository in Intellij IDEA using the link https://github.com/Gimi818/CarInsurance.git
+- Run docker-compose in application
 - Run the applications in Intellij IDEA.
 - Check the available endpoints at the link localhost:8080/swagger-ui/index.html#/
 - Try the apllications in Postaman , the steps how to do it are below.